LaunchCodeEducation/lchs/src/chapters/functions/why-create-functions.rst

 The repair complexity goes way down when a car is made up of lots of small parts, each of which can be tested and replaced on its own.
 The same thing happens with code.
-Small, clear chunks of code are easier to manage.
+Small, uncomplicated chunks of code are easier to manage.

 Functions Enable Code Sharing
 -----------------------------